sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 3. Click **Create Index**
 4. Wait.
 For 1km radius, expect ~20-30 minutes.
 For 5km, a few hours.
 For 10km, overnight.

-What's happening under the hood: the app generates a grid of points within the radius, queries Google's Street View coverage to find all available panorama locations, downloads each panorama as tiles and stitches them, crops each panorama at multiple heading angles, extracts MegaLoc descriptors for each crop, fits PCA on all descriptors, and builds a compact search index.
+What's happening under the hood: the app generates a grid of points within the radius, finds all available panorama locations, downloads each panorama as tiles and stitches them, crops each panorama at multiple heading angles, extracts MegaLoc descriptors for each crop, fits PCA on all descriptors, and builds a compact search index.

 ### Option C: Import an index file from someone